forando/polymer-elements-container/README.md

 # \<elements-container\>

-Container to manage same elements inside
+Container to manage elements of one type.

 ## Install the Polymer-CLI